Faisal–Weizmann agreement: Paris Peace Conference

 Faisal submitted his written proposals to the Conference on 27 January.
 A draft memorandum that Lawrence had brought at Faisal's request to Stephen Bonsal of the American delegation shortly after the Zionists had made their initial presentation, according to Bonsal's memoirs, stated very different views from the agreement with Weizmann:

 If the views of the radical Zionists, as presented to the Peace Conference, should prevail, the result will be a ferment, chronic unrest, and sooner or later civil war in Palestine.
 But I hope I will not be misunderstood.
 I assert that we Arabs have none of the racial or religious animosity against the Jews which unfortunately prevail in many other regions of the world.
 I assert that with the Jews who have been seated for some generations in Palestine our relations are excellent.
 But the new arrivals exhibit very different qualities from those "old settlers" as we call them, with whom we have been able to live and even co-operate on friendly terms.
 For want of a better word I must say that new colonists almost without exception have come in an imperialistic spirit.
-They say that too long we have been in control of their homeland taken from them by brute force in the dark ages, but that now under the new world order we must clear out; and if we are wise we should do so peaceably without making any resistance to what is the fiat of the civilised world.
+They say that too long we have been in control of their homeland taken from them by brute force in the Dark Ages, but that now under the new world order we must clear out; and if we are wise we should do so peaceably without making any resistance to what is the fiat of the civilised world.

 Faisal made his appearance before the Supreme Council on 6 February and, in a further sign that his Zionist sympathy might be wavering, suggested that "Palestine, in consequence of its universal character, be left on one side for the mutual consideration of all parties concerned".

 The Zionists written submission was made on 3 February with their appearance before the Supreme Council on 27 February.

 Le Matin interview

 A 1 March interview by Le Matin quoted Faisal as saying:

 This feeling of respect for other religions dictates my opinion about Palestine, our neighbor.
 That the unhappy Jews come to reside there and behave as good citizens of this country, our humanity rejoices given that they are placed under a Muslim or Christian government mandated by The League of Nations.
-If they want to constitute a state and claim sovereign rights in this region, I forsee very serious dangers.
+If they want to constitute a state and claim sovereign rights in this region, I foresee very serious dangers.
 It is to be feared that there will be a conflict between them and the other races.